Webpage created: June 02, 2017.

 RAILWAYS IN OLD PLYMOUTH | GREAT WESTERN RAILWAY COMPANY

-On January 1st 1948 Britain's railways were nationalized and the line became the British Railways Yealmpton Branch as a freight-only line, with just one daily freight train.
+On January 1st 1948 the railways were nationalized and the Branch then became the British Railways (Western Region) Sutton Harbour Branch.

 There was also a British Railways (Southern Region) Sutton Harbour Branch that ran to Sutton Harbour from Friary Station.